Homemade Teriyaki Sauce

 Directions

-- To make the homemade teriyaki sauce, boil all the ingredients in a small saucepan over medium heat.
+Boil all the ingredients in a small saucepan over medium heat.
 Stir continuously until the sugar is dissolved.